ashgole/flutter-fetch-database-from-mysql-using-php/README.md

 1. paste main.dart file from flutterApp... in your lib folder
 2. paste home.php file from xamppServer... in your htdocs folder
-3. modify some lines i have commented for better understanding with #imp
+3. modify some lines i have commented for better understanding with #change

 soon i will create article on medium about this example